 The Basic Structure of the Debate

-There are three popular types of high school debate – policy debate, Lincoln-Douglas, and Public Forum (a relatively recent addition).
+There are four popular types of high school debate – policy debate, Lincoln-Douglas, Congressional Debate, and Public Forum Debate.
 This book is focused on policy debate.

 Policy debate is a “team” activity.
-Team means that you debate with a partner.
+“Team” means that you debate with a partner.
 It’s two on two – two people defend the affirmative and two people defend the negative.
-Each two person team from a given school or school district makes-up a larger squad that you are a part of.
+Each two person team from a given school, school district, or other entity (it can be an after school program (rules of tournament entry vary by region and tournament)) makes-up a larger squad that you are a part of.

 First Affirmative Constructive (1AC)

 Cross Examination of the 1AC (by the 2NC)

 Cross examination of the 1NC (by the 1AC)

 Cross Examination of the 2AC (by the 1NC)